hhblaze/DBreeze/README.md

 ...for servers, desktops, mobiles and internet-of-things...
 Made with C#

-- It's free software for those who think that it should be free.
+- It's a free software for those who think that it should be free.
 - It has been used in our own production environment since June 2012.
 - Follow the project, to be in touch with the recent optimizations and enhancements.
 - DBreeze via <a href = 'https://www.nuget.org/packages/DBreeze/'  target='_blank'>NuGet</a> since January 2014.